Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ## Navigation

-The dashboard contains top level menu to switch between views and a dropdown to switch bewteen products/projects.
+The dashboard contains top level menu to switch between views and a dropdown to switch between products/projects.
 There is also a button to refresh data and search field to filter data in the current view.
 Filtering is applied to a column with orange caption (usually `Name`).

 ![Dashboard Main Menu](./img/spira_dashboard_toplevel_menu.png)